-The higher concentrations of hydrogen sulfide detected at the monitoring station happened in the late evening and early hours of the morning when most people would have been indoors.
+The higher concentrations of hydrogen sulfide detected at the monitoring station happened later in the evening when many people may have been indoors.
 The possible health effects were likely to have been temporary and more likely to have occurred in sensitive individuals, such as people with asthma and other chronic respiratory conditions.
 Should anyone feel they are experiencing possible health effects related to this event, please contact a physician or health care professional.

+Hydrogen sulfide is a heavier-than-air, colorless gas with an odor of rotten eggs.
 Odors can alert people that something may be harmful, but generally you can smell many chemicals before they are at levels that are harmful to your health.
 People usually can smell hydrogen sulfide at low concentrations in air, usually at levels much lower than the health screening levels set to determine health effects.